thoughtspot/thoughtspot.github.io/_complex-search/filtered-agg-forms.md

 ## Using the vs and all keywords

 You can use the `vs` and `all` keywords to expand the usefulness of your comparison filters.
+It compares a measure across different sets of filters and or groupings.
 The basic format of a comparison search is:

 `<common search tokens> (A` **vs** `B) <common search tokens>`

+For example:

+`revenue region last 10 years vs all`

-Try this syntax on using the [Superstore]({{ site.baseurl }}/downloads/Superstore.xsl) example data.
+Try this syntax on using the [Superstore]({{site.baseurl}}/downloads/Superstore.csv) example data.
 The first `vs` example compares two segments with a single search token:

 ![]({{ site.baseurl }}/images/vs-ex-1.png)